-No need to be in a rush on this cherry, since it will probably have to
+No need to be in a rush on trimming this cherry since it will

 be completely removed